NovelaNeuro/rec_to_nwb/README.md

    ```bash
    pip install jupyter notebook
    ```
-7. Documentation can be viewed at <br>
+7. Documentation can be viewed at
     <https://novelaneuro.github.io/rec_to_nwb-docs/>

 # How to use it
-1. Download example notebook file from <br>
+1. Download example notebook file from
    <https://anaconda.org/NovelaKRK/nwb_generation/notebook>
 2. In terminal navigate to notebook file location
    ```bash